rdkcentral/firebolt-apis/requirements/specifications/intents/command-and-control.md

 whatever is focused.
 This is a platform-level intent that effectively sends the "Ok" or "Select" key to the current app.

-**NOTE**: i don\'t like using "click" here, but i can\'t think of a good word that isn\'t super vague.
-"Select" means highlighting, not actually hitting okay, so we can\'t use that.
-I considered "activate" but that seems odd\...
-Open to discussing this.

 ```json
 {
     "type": "xrn:firebolt:intent:platform:interaction",